open-mpi/ompi/docs/faq/debugging.rst

 .. code-block:: sh

-   shell$ mpirun -np 2 valgrind --suppressions=$PREFIX/share/openmpi/openmpi-valgrind.supp
+   shell$ mpirun -n 2 valgrind --suppressions=$PREFIX/share/openmpi/openmpi-valgrind.supp

 More information on suppression-files and how to generate them can be found in `Valgrind's documentation